Moths of North Carolina

 Habitats: Associated with oak and heath barrens and bogs in the North, usually where the canopy is open or absent and there is an abundance of heaths (Wagner et al., 2001).
 In New York, both bogs and pine barrens are used, where the larvae feed primarily in areas with extensive populations of Vaccinium angustifolium and Vaccinium pallidum (NY NHP, accessed 2019-12-29), neither of which occur in the North Carolina Coastal Plain.
 In North Carolina, we have recorded this species primarily in Longleaf Pine dominated habitats, ranging from wet savannas to dry-xeric sandhills; the sandhills records, however, may actually come from pocosin ecotones rather than areas supporting xerophytic heaths.
 As in northern populations, we also have records from peatland habitats but not from maritime or deep swamp forest ecosystems.

-Larval Host Plants: Larvae have been recorded on Blueberries and Cherries (D. Schweitzer, cited by Wagner et al., 2001).
-Sand Cherry and Pin Cherry are used in New England (NY NHP, accessed 2019-12-29), neither of which occur within the range of cognataria in North Carolina.
-Although Carolina Laurel Cherry might be used, heaths seem the most likely host plants to be used in here, with Vaccinium crassifolium in particular occurring in most areas where this moth has been observed. - View
+Larval Host Plants: Larvae have been recorded on blueberries and cherries (D. Schweitzer, cited by Wagner et al., 2001).
+Sand Cherry (Prunus pumila) and Fire Cherry (P. pensylvanica) are used in New England (NY NHP, accessed 2019-12-29), neither of which occur within the range of G. cognataria in North Carolina.
+Although Carolina Laurel Cherry (P. caroliniana) might be used, heaths seem the most likely host plants to be used here, with Creeping Blueberry (Vaccinium crassifolium) in particular occurring in most areas where this moth has been observed. - View

 Wikipedia